Aandri99/knowladgebase/13_DAC_doc.rst

 	:name: R-2R DAC circuit
 	:align: center

-Keen eyed among you will have noticed that I opted to buffer the output voltage with an inverting amplifier with a gain of -1.
-This means that the output voltage is inverted to what we would expect (obviously), but probe the R-2R’s output and you will notice that it is… at zero volts… regardless of how you set the switches (bits)… Circuit obviously still works, because output after the inverting amplifier can be set with switches… It has to do with how an inverting amplifier works.
-Just give it a quick thought and you’ll understand.
-If you disconnect the inverting amplifier (or use a buffer instead), R-2R will behave as expected.
+An observant reader may have noticed that I chose to buffer the output voltage with an inverting amplifier with a gain of -1.
+As a result, the output voltage is inverted, but if you measure the R-2R's output, you'll notice that it's at zero volts regardless of how you set the switches (bits).
+This is because of how an inverting amplifier operates.
+If you disconnect the inverting amplifier or use a buffer instead, the R-2R will function as expected.

 Extra credits
 -------------------
-You may have noticed that this course didn’t show any screen captures of how the constructed DACs perform.
-That is because looking at horizontal lines is boring.
-If you want to see those DACs in action, I invite you to try them out yourself.
-One more thing you can do is to determine the output voltages of DACs that I showed throughout this article.
-You may have noticed that the switches were marked so that you can see their state more easily.
+This course did not include any screen captures of the constructed DACs' performance as analyzing horizontal lines can be uninteresting.
+However, you can witness the DACs in action by trying them out yourself.
+Additionally, you can also determine the output voltages of the DACs demonstrated in this article as the switches were labeled to make it easier to observe their state.

 Conclusion
 -------------------